silverstripe/silverstripe-documentconverter/README.md

 ## Installation

 Install with [composer](https://getcomposer.org/) by running `composer require silverstripe/documentconverter` in the root of your SilverStripe project.

+## Configuration

+You will need to set the following three environment variables:
+- `DOCVERT_USERNAME`
+- `DOCVERT_PASSWORD`
+- `DOCVERT_URL`

+**Note:** This module is primarily designed for Common Web Platform (CWP) clients.
+There will be additional setup required to use this module as intended, if you are not using the CWP government edition.

 ## User Guide